okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 > **Note:** Additional information for some events may be included in the DebugContext object, such as for the Notification or Warning event types.
 For example:<br>
 > **For Notification event types**<br>
->
-> * ERL activation might show which multiplier is being applied
-> * A preview-type event might contain a link to where you can toggle some behavior
+> A preview-type event might contain a link to where you can toggle some behavior
 >
 > **For Warning event types**<br>
 > The event might include the threshold % that is being used to trigger the warning<br>